Xarakipi/TIL/project_animals/README.md

 Enter 'root' password for remote host.

-Repeat 'test 2'.
+Wait 5 minutes and repeat 'test 2'.
 If the test is successful, go ahead

 If the error persists, try running again: